koide3/glim/docs/installation.md

-GLIM is tested on Ubuntu 22.04 with CUDA 12.2 / NVIDIA Jetson Orin (JetPack 6.0).
+GLIM is tested on Ubuntu 22.04 / 24.04 with CUDA 12.2, and NVIDIA Jetson Orin (JetPack 6.0).

 ## Install from source